-When individuals lose a loved one to a work-related injury or illness, they may feel like they have nowhere to turn.
+When someone loses a loved one to a work-related injury or illness, they may feel like they have nowhere to turn.
 What will they do without that person’s income?
-How will they pay off the medical debt and funeral expenses without depleting their savings?
-All of these are reasonable questions that the Ohio workers’ compensation lawyers of Kademenos, Wisehart & Hines Co., L.P.A. are here to answer.
+How will they pay the medical and funeral expenses?
+These are ALL reasonable questions that the Ohio workers’ compensation lawyers of Kademenos, Wisehart & Hines Co., L.P.A. are here to answer.

-We understand that honest, hardworking individuals are drastically affected both emotionally and financially by the loss of a spouse, parent, or child.
-Our certified workers’ compensation specialists Adrienne Hines and Victor Kademenos are here to help people get through the workers’ compensation claims process and obtain the death benefits to which they have a right.
+We understand that honest, hardworking people are drastically impacted by the loss of a spouse, parent, or child: both emotionally and financially.
+Our certified workers’ compensation specialists Adrienne Hines and Victor Kademenos help people get through the workers’ compensation claims process and obtain the death benefits to which they have a right.

 Ohio Workers’ Compensation Death Benefits

 Under Ohio Revised Code §4123.59 when an injury or disease from work causes an employee’s death, benefits are provided to the employee’s dependents.

 How Much are Workers’ Comp Death Benefits?